PedroHenri10/GaleriaDeFotos/README.md

 **Observações:**

-- As imagens utilizadas no projeto são retiradas do Google.
+- As imagens utilizadas no projeto são retiradas do Pexels.